hairizuanbinnoorazman/blog/content/posts/20231018_systemDesignInterview.md

 ## Design a key value store

-TODO: Read up further on this
+TODO: Research on the following:
+- Storage Engine: SStable, Bloom Filters

 - Requirements
   - To store set of keys mapped to its values in a persistent fashion.
 Data is not lost on shut down.